isabella232/office-developer-exchange-docs.de-DE/docs/web-service-reference/deletefolder-operation.md

 ### <a name="comments"></a>Comments

-Der **DeleteFolder** -Vorgang kann nicht für Distinguished Folders verwendet werden.
+Der **DeleteFolder-Vorgang** kann nicht für Distinguished Folders verwendet werden.

 ### <a name="error-response-elements"></a>Fehlerantwortelemente